Fajrinmk/advancedprogrammingtutorial/tutorial-4/README.md

 > answering question(s) mentioned in the task checklists.

 Eager pros
- - it always checks is the instance is available or not
+ - it always checks if the instance is available or not
  - it never checks nullity

 Eager cons